 Use of a Breast Pump - If you’ve tried several methods to stimulate your nipples and they haven’t worked, you can use the suction from a breast pump to draw out flat or inverted nipples.
 There are different breast pumps available and these include both manual and electrical pumps.
 You can purchase a breast pump here.

 Using A Nipple Shield - A nipple shield is a thin, flexible silicone nipple that fits over your nipples during feeding and they ensure that more stimulation reaches the areola and the reduction of milk volume is minimized.
 Nipple shields can however be addictive to your baby causing them to prefer it over the breast and if not worn well it can cause damage to your nipples.
-Always speak to a lactation consultant before using it.
-If you are interested in it you can get one here.
+Always speak to a lactation consultant before using it. get one here.

 Using A Breast Shell - A breast shell is used to collect excess breast milk and protect sore nipples and they can be worn discreetly under clothing between feedings to help draw out your nipples.
 See purchasing options for a breast shell set.

 Using Suction Devices - There are some suction devices used to draw out inverted nipples and are sold under different names like nipple retractors/nipple extractors.
 Worn under clothing, they pull out your nipple into a cup and over time they help loosen the nipple tissue.